FlowFX/flowfx.de/content/resume/_index.md

   transport pricing systems into human- and machine-readable code.
 And writing tests of course.

-  I host our internal series of tech-focused lightning talks.
+  I hosted our internal series of tech-focused lightning talks for a few years.

+  Proudest achievement: I co-initiated ioki's first works council election.

 - _May 2018 - Aug 2019:_ **Software Developer Ruby on Rails at CHI Deutschland Cargo Handling GmbH, Frankfurt.**
   Looking for a job in the Rhein-Main-Neckar area, I overlooked the requirement for